Tips for Finding an Apartment in Berlin

 Home to Babylon's famous Ishtar Gate, a gorgeous bust of the Egyptian queen Nefertiti, an endless array of modern masterpieces and much more, Museum Island is a prominent collection of museums in central Berlin.

 Berlin's premier department store, KaDeWe (short for Department Store of the West) sprawls over 60,000 square metres in Schöneberg.
 The luxury perfume and shoe departments are celebrated, but the 6th and 7th floor food halls are the real highlight.

 The East Side Gallery

 The East Side Gallery is an open-air art exhibit made up of 1.3 kilometres of the Berlin Wall.
 It was opened in 1990 after artists took over a stretch of the wall, creating an improvised masterpiece.

 Useful Services in Berlin

 Settling into your new apartment in Berlin can be work enough.
 Berlin’s startup sector provides a wide range of services for newcomers to use in order to make life easier.

 Stay fit during your time in temporary apartments in Berlin by signing up with FitX or Mcfit– a network of city centre gyms offering very reasonable rates.
 If you are looking for a more exclusive gym, Holmes Place offers a spa in addition to its sports facilities.
 If you would rather choose a gym close to your apartment in Berlin, try out the website Urban Sports Club.

-Deliveroo and foodora are the places to head for local gourmet takeaways, and with all of the world's cuisines available in Berlin, they are essential apps to have at your fingertips.
+Lieferando is the place to head for local gourmet takeaways, and with all of the world's cuisines available in Berlin, this is an essential app to have at your fingertips.